-- Project assumptions – any form of assumption in project management that stems from the nature of the project itself.
-This can include anything from the client’s needs to the team’s skills.
+- Project assumptions – any form of speculation in project management that stems from the nature of the project itself.
+This can include the client’s needs to the team’s skills.

 - Technical constraints – on paper, the project might seem perfect, but certain technical limitations (like outdated software) can make it difficult or even impossible to execute.

 - Business constraints – related to the state of the organization, from project resources to company culture.
-This type of constraint often has the biggest impact on the project’s outcome as it can be hard to change.
+This type of constraint often impacts the project’s outcome as it can be hard to change.

 How to Identify Risks

-The primary goal of risk management is to prevent risks from happening, or at least minimize their impact if they do occur.
-To achieve that, you need to be able to identify risks early on and put together a plan for how to respond if they do occur.
+The primary goal of risk management is to prevent risks from happening or at least minimize their impact if they do occur.
+To achieve that, you need to identify risks early on and devise a plan for how to respond if they occur.

 But the question of how to identify risks is not as simple as it might seem.
 There are countless factors that can impact the project, and it’s impossible to predict them all.
 Not to mention that, even if you could, some of them would be so unlikely that spending time and resources on preparing for them would be a waste.

 There are, however, some methods that can help you narrow down the list of potential risks: